 Laurel House is a confidence, performance, and empowerment coach who offers dating and relationship coaching for men and women.
 She is the author of Screwing The Rules: The No-Games Guide to Love, as well as the host of "The Man Whisperer" podcast.

 But guess what?
 "It's normal," House says.
 "Your lives are melding and so are your interests, activities, and stories.
 Just because you aren't jumping from one topic to the next and you are no longer staying up all night talking because you have so much you want to say, doesn't mean that the relationship has gone stale.
-Your conversations need to shift from fresh to depth."
+Your conversations need to shift from fresh to in depth."